 (Note: This lesson will work best if you can get it all done in one day.
-If you don't have time, you may assign the last set of questions for On Your Own.
-If you do that, you will need to be sure to go over those questions and the paragraphs in class time on the following day.)
+If you don't have time, you may assign the last set of questions for homework.
+If you do that, you will need to be sure to go over those questions and the paragraphs in class on the following day.)

-Read the first paragraph to your student(s).
+Read the first paragraph to your students.
 Let them talk about playing "Follow the Leader" for awhile.
 Ask: Do you prefer to be the leader or a follower?